leaf-node/swirlnet.make-population/README.md

 ## Status

-The API of swirljs is currently unstable.
+The API of swirlnet is currently unstable.

 ## Usage

-See the `xor.js` file for a demonstration of swirljs' capability.
+See the `xor.js` file for a demonstration of swirlnet's capability.

     $ node ./test/xor.js